aedans/Nylon/README.md

 A function can be pushed to stack to be accessed by other functions using '@'.

-- ';': Pushes the function stack to the return stack.
-- ':': Pushes the top element of the function stack to the return stack.
+- ';': Pushes the top element of the function stack to the return stack.
 - '!': Terminates the function.
 - '[...]': Creates a function lambda.

 Example 1:
 <pre>
 1ƒabc
-2ƒ;
-abc;
+2ƒ
+abc

 Output: "abcabc"
 </pre>